 For example, let’s say you start climbing up a huge hill with some shade, but, as you climb higher, you ride into direct sunlight.
 The last thing you want as your lungs are about to explode is to be blinded.
 So the tendency is often to go with the darkest lens possible.
-The problem is, as you speed down that same tree-lined hill at more than 40 mile per hour into the shade, contrast suddenly becomes much more important.
+When choosing the darkest lens a huge problem arises.
+As you speed down that same tree-lined hill at more than 40 mile per hour into the shade, contrast suddenly becomes much more important.
 Those dark lenses won’t help you instantly pick up the obstacles or potholes in the road you really, really need to see clearly and avoid.
 See the problem?

 The good news is that there are good all-around custom pre-built lenses that can pull double duty to reduce brightness while increasing contrast…triple duty if you include glare reduction.
 First, as a general rule, I recommend avoiding neutral grey lenses in favor of a family of colors that can reduce brightness, while also increasing contrast.
 These tend to be in the rose, amber, or brown hues.
 Specifically, as you consider the best cycling lenses for you, take at look at one of these versatile lenses for your next ride.